ABMSaleheen/slam_rover/README.md

 ### Step 2 -- Creating a .world file and Launching in Gazebo.

-* Model Setup: Begin by adding a box model in Gazebo to serve as the base surface.
+* Model Setup: Add a box model in Gazebo to serve as the base surface.
 Assign a small height to the box to make it resemble a flat plane.

 * Surface Design: The track design was sketched using a painting application and saved in `.jpg` format.
 The aspect ratio of the track image was used to determine the dimensions of the box surface to ensure the image fits correctly without distortion.